 1-900-909-9900 – A Job on the WCW Hotline

 These remarks would ensnare Madden in trademark litigation between the WWF and WCW’s parent companies (Titan Sports, Inc. v.
-Turner Broadcasting, et al, Docket No. 3:96-cv-01139 (D. Conn.
+Turner Broadcasting, et al., Docket No. 3:96-cv-01139 (D. Conn.
 Jun 21, 1996)).
-I’m sure we all know the story but to recap the legalities: “The Bad Guy” was Scott Hall’s nickname in the WWF and “Big Daddy Cool” was Kevin Nash’s.
-Both had been stars in the WWF and both had recently signed with WCW.
+I’m sure we all know the story, but to recap the legalities: “The Bad Guy” was Scott Hall’s nickname in the WWF, and “Big Daddy Cool” was Kevin Nash’s.
+Both had been stars in the WWF, and both had recently signed with WCW.
 Sensing a wonderful opportunity to capitalize on their ties to the WWF and blur the lines between fiction and reality, Hall and Nash were booked in the WCW to appear like they were WWF employees hellbent on invading the WCW.
-How this ended up in court is WWF owned the intellectual property associated with Scott Hall and Kevin Nash’s WWF gimmicks (Razor Ramon and Diesel, respectively).
-Using nicknames that originated in the WWF in order to reference Hall and Nash meant Madden was doing his part to insinuate Hall and Nash were WWF wrestlers attempting to invade WCW.
+This ended up in court because WWF owned the intellectual property associated with Scott Hall and Kevin Nash’s WWF gimmicks (Razor Ramon and Diesel, respectively).
+Using nicknames that originated in the WWF to reference Hall and Nash meant Madden was doing his part to insinuate Hall, and Nash were WWF wrestlers attempting to invade WCW.

 Madden had sources inside the WCW he used for his 1-900 hotline commentary.
-Titan Sports’s legal goal was to try and show Madden was being directed by WCW executives to purposefully manipulate fans into thinking Hall and Nash were still WWF wrestlers; given Hall and Nash’s WWF gimmicks were intellectual property owned by Titan Sports, if Titan Sports could show a rival company was purposefully using trademarked property to, ultimately, make money, then Titan Sports could credibly make a case for infringement and sue for damages.
+Titan Sports’s legal goal was to try and show Madden was being directed by WCW executives to purposefully manipulate fans into thinking Hall and Nash were still WWF wrestlers; given Hall and Nash’s WWF gimmicks were intellectual property owned by Titan Sports, if Titan Sports could show a rival company was purposefully using trademarked property to, ultimately, make money.
+Titan Sports could credibly make an infringement case and sue for damages.

 Mark Madden was deposed during the discovery phase of the Titan Sports v.
 Turner Broadcasting lawsuit.
 During his deposition, Madden refused to divulge the identities of the sources he used for the hotline by invoking a special protection that journalists have called the “shield law.”
-Titan Sports claimed that Madden, in his role of recording commentary for the 1-900 hotline, was working purely as an entertainer and not a journalist, and therefore not allowed to use journalistic protections.
+In his role of recording commentary for the 1-900 hotline, Titan Sports claimed that Madden was working purely as an entertainer and not a journalist, and therefore not allowed to use journalistic protections.
 The district court ruled in favor of Madden, Titan Sports appealed, and the appellate court reversed the lower court’s decision, finding Madden to be an entertainer in his role as hotline commentator (Sports, Inc. v.
 Turner Broad.
 Sys., Inc., 151 F.3d 125 (3d Cir.
 1998)).

 Mark Madden Moves to the Announcer’s Desk

-Bobby “The Brain” Heenan, arguably the best heel commentator in the history of wrestling, had reached the end of the ride in 2000.
+Bobby “The Brain” Heenan, arguably the best heel commentator in wrestling history, had reached the end of the ride in 2000.
 According to the Feb.
 7th, 2000 issue of The Observer, Heenan called in sick and needed a substitute for an episode of Nitro; Mark Madden was contacted hours before the show was to start, and agreed to fill in.
-Madden’s performance was seen as a “big improvement over the level Heenan [had] been working at,” (Feb.
+Madden’s performance was seen as a “big improvement over the level Heenan [had] been working at” (Feb.
 7th, 2000 Observer).
 The job to be the heel commentator on Nitro was now Madden’s.